vadimkantorov/caffemodel2json/README.md

 ### Description
 A small tool to dump Caffe's \*.caffemodel to JSON for inspection (\*.prototxt files is not needed).
 Will not print all the weights to make the output concise (unless `--data` switch is used).
+It also supports extracting blobs from \*.binaryproto files (think imagenet_mean.binaryproto).

 ### Usage

 ```shell
 ./caffemodel2json.py CAFFE_ROOT/src/caffe/proto/caffe.proto model_name.caffemodel > dump.json
 ```